photobooth-app/photobooth-docs/docs/index.md

 ---
 <h1 align="center"><img src="assets/logo-text-blue-transparent.png" alt="photobooth app logo" width="240" height="220" fetchpriority="high"/></h1>

-Welcome to your brand new photobooth app.
+Built your photobooth using our open-source Photobooth-App.
-Written in Python 🐍, it comes with a modern Vue frontend.
+Make your own photobooth for your wedding, birthday, and other events.

-This site documents the photobooth-app project and provides installation instructions.
+It's written in Python 🐍 and comes with a modern Vue frontend.
-Create your own photobooth app for your wedding, birthday and other occasions.
+This site has info about the photobooth-app project and how to install it.

 ## Features